dorna-robotics/blog/drawing/readme.md

     robot.connect("ip address", 443)
     wait_id = 100
     print("done connecting")
-    #set the width and length in mm
-    width = 200
-    length = 150

 ```

 Next the starting points are initialized by calling the `.startingpoints()` function.
 With the guidance of the user we can set the 3 points of the paper to understand the size of the paper and to understand the equation of the plane.
 This is used so if the surface isn't completely flat the program will modify the path to a new plane.